tsiruot137/MATH-Cruise137/README.md

 > Begin at score 0, each time I want to try on the exercise I will update the rate.
 If I can solve it, then add $i$ to the rating; if I cannot answer it or I finally give a wrong solution, then add $1+i$ to the rating.
 Each trial on solving an exercise, it is recommended to be familiar with the corresponding content beforehand and to limit the time.

 So the rating $r$ of an exercise is a complex number, where a larger $\text{Re}(r)$ means a higher difficulty and a larger $\text{Im}(r)$ means a higher importance.
 The square of the absolute value $|r|^2$ is the **overall score** of the exercise.

+(6) Exercises and examples: the two types of blocks — exercises (Ex) and examples (Eg) — differ little actually.
+Assign either an Ex block or an Eg block to record a given instance.
+Since then, **the influential Eg blocks (essential, introductive to the understanding of knowledge) should be included in the exercise bank.**

 ### 8.10 Pre-exercise and Post-exercise
 Exercises needs reflection and summerization.
 If a proof or a solution is complete in your own work, it is worthwhile to record the **train of thought** called the **pre-exercise**.
 After solving the exercise — especially when you must refer to some other materials to solve it — it is suggested to write down some **experiences** called the **post-exercise**.